 Trees that have been attacked by bark beetles release pitch (or sap) as a natural defense.
 A white pitch tube means the tree was successful in fighting off the attack.
 A reddish-brown pitch tube usually means the tree has been attacked.
 Other indicators include small holes in the bark, reddish-brown debris at the base of the tree and a color fade of the tree’s needles from green to brown.

 Although there is no real solution to eradicate bark beetles, don’t be alarmed.
 By creating and implementing a long-term forest management plan, you can protect the timber on your property and greatly reduce the likelihood of an outbreak.

-A few good practices to maintaining a healthy forest and preventing outbreaks include thinning, prescribed burns and pruning.
+A few good practices for maintaining a healthy forest and preventing outbreaks include thinning, prescribed burns, and pruning.
 Thinning your forest promotes growth by giving the trees more space to “breathe.”
 There are also many benefits to the practice of prescribed burning.
 This process significantly lowers the risk of wildfires and gets rid of unwanted undergrowth that prevents water from getting to the trees.

 Always make sure to follow best management practices in your state and adhere to all state and federal regulations when protecting your property to avoid facing fines and/or penalties.

 And if you have any questions, our National Land Realty registered agents can help you with the creation of a comprehensive plan to keep your valuable land investment in great shape.